kamranahmedse/mondex/readme.md

 - `collection`: Name of the collection
 - `indexes`: Array of indexes to be created

-Each index is the same as the one you would pass to `db.collection.createIndex()` in the mongo shell.
+Index format is same as the one you would pass to `db.collection.createIndex()` in the mongo shell.

 Given below is a sample JSON file representing sample index configuration: